Zimrahin/gr-sic/README.md

-# gr-ble
+# gr-sic
-A GNU Radio out-of-tree (OOT) module implementing the physical layer of Bluetooth Low Energy (BLE).
+A GNU Radio out-of-tree (OOT) module implementing Successive Interference Cancellation at the physical layer between Bluetooth Low Energy (BLE) and IEEE 802.15.4.

 > **Work in Progress**
 > This project is under development.